 With quarterly data for each State, users can monitor fluctuations in the value and mix of internationally traded agricultural commodities consumed or exported by a State over time.
 Shocks to the agricultural sector, such as natural disasters or changes in trade policy, can be evaluated in terms of products bought or sold across international lines at the State level.
 Data will be updated as the Census Bureau revises its data, including an update of the previous 3 calendar years’ data each September following the 3-year Census Bureau revision in July.
 In addition to this new State trade data series, the legacy data series, State Exports, Cash Receipts Estimates will also continue to be updated annually.

-State Agricultural Trade Data, by Bart Kenner and Dana Golden, USDA, Economic Research Service, June 2021
+State Agricultural Trade Data, by Bart Kenner, USDA, Economic Research Service, September 2021

 Foreign Agricultural Trade of the United States (FATUS), by Bart Kenner, USDA, Economic Research Service, July 2020